michal-kowalcze/cron-expression-parser/README.md

 way (e.g. `cronExpression.minute`).
 While the former approach provides greater flexibility while adding/removing fields the latter is more explicit and simplifies creation of aggregates (`CronExpression`, `CronExpressionSummary`).

+### Execution flow

+1. `App` class is responsible for translating command line arguments to the domain format.
+2. `CreateCronExpressionSummaryUseCase` orchestrates execution flow:
+    1. `CronExpressionParserService` uses internal list of parsers to create `CronExpression` object with `CalendarFieldPattern` values.
+    2. Use case uses helper methods to generate all possible values for fields and filter only relevant.

 ### Code style

 This project contains `.editorconfig` file.
 Configure your IDE to use it.